sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/diagrom.md

 3. DiagROM should boot directly and present the diagnostics screen.
 4. Use the on-screen tests to check RAM, CPU, and custom chips.

-If DiagROM does not boot, confirm the ROM image is 512KB, re-copy it to `ROMEMUL`, and ensure it is selected as the default ROM.
+If DiagROM does not boot, confirm that `DiagROM.img` is still present in `ROMEMUL`, and verify that `DEFAULT.TXT` or `RESCUE.TXT` contains the exact file name.

 [Previous: Kickstart ROM Conversion](/sidecartridge-kickstart/kickstart-conversion/){: .btn .mr-4 }
 [Main](/sidecartridge-kickstart/){: .btn .mr-4 }